code-pushup/cli/packages/cli/docs/custom-plugins.md

 - use [`--config`](../README.md#global-options) to point to a different config file
 - use [`--verbose`](../README.md#global-options) to get more information printed in the terminal
-- use [`--no-progress`](../README.md#global-options) to get better readability of logs.
-  The progressbar would otherwise interfere with your logs and makes them harder to read.
-- use [`--format=md`](../README.md#common-command-options) to see all information provided by plugin outputs
 - use [`--onlyPlugin`](../README.md#common-command-options) to restrict the execution of plugins to only the listed ones